Twelve tips for growing communities around your open source project

 - Dedicated support channels - Many projects like to keep their issue tracker dedicated to capturing the project’s ongoing work.
 If that’s the case, then you must establish and communicate alternate support channels.
-It could be a seperate repo, a Discourse instance, a chat forum, or paid support.
+It could be a separate repo, a Discourse instance, a chat forum, or paid support.
 Whatever the medium, be sure to document it front and center.

 Whatever the preferred path, if you assume your software is imperfect, then you need to tell users how they can best get problems resolved.

 7. Welcome new contributors

 One of the most impactful ways you can grow your community is to welcome new contributors.
 Submitting a pull request to a project can be a scary experience, especially if it’s a user’s first pull request.
-If after potentially hours of frustrating effort, all you get is a automated merge notification, it’s unlikely you’ll find the motivation to endure the ordeal a second time.
+If after potentially hours of frustrating effort, all you get is an automated merge notification, it’s unlikely you’ll find the motivation to endure the ordeal a second time.

 The good news is, that as a maintainer, if a first-time contributor submits a pull request, you’ll see a “First-time contributor” badge displayed prominently next to their name.
 As you review the pull request, go out of your way to walk them through the process and ensure they have a good first-time experience.
 Put another way, you shouldn’t review a user’s 100th contribution and first contribution the same way.
 Take the time to explain why you’re requesting changes, if any, and how to implement them, if necessary.